 Packet Rules uses unicode to store the packet security rules in the integrated file system.
-The additional sign-on allows iSeries(TM) Access to obtain the appropriate conversion table for unicode.
+The additional sign-on allows iSeries Access for Windows to obtain the appropriate conversion table for unicode.
 This will only occur once.

 VPN error: Blank connection status in iSeries Navigator window